rdatools/tradeoffs/docs/_pages/workflow.markdown

 ### Capture the DRA notable maps

-The first are the ratings for DRA notable maps for the state and type of plan.
+The first data are the ratings for DRA notable maps for the state and type of plan.

+For each notable map for the state and type of plan:

+*   Open it
+*   Verify that it looks realistic -- more on this below
+*   Duplicate it
+*   Rename the copy using the form `{xx} 2022 {plan_type} - {dimension}` --
+    where `{xx}` is the state abbreviation, `{plan_type}` is `Congress`, `Upper`, or `Lower`, and `{dimension}` is the notable dimension, `Proportional`, `Competitive`, `Minority`, `Compact`, or `Splitting`
+*   Tag it with the `PG-NOTABLE` label, and add it to the `Trade-offs` group
-Collect ratings for these maps into a CSV file modeled after `NC_2022_Congress.csv` in the `tradeoffs/docs/_data/notable_ratings` directory.
+*   Collect the ratings into a CSV file modeled after `NC_2022_Congress.csv` in the `tradeoffs/docs/_data/notable_ratings` directory.
     The files should have the suffix `_Congress.csv`, `_Upper.csv`, or `_Lower.csv` as appropriate.
-Make sure the maps use these datasets:

-* Shapes: 2020 Precincts
-* Census: Total Population 2020
-* Voting Age: Voting Age Pop 2020, and
-* Election: Composite 2016-2020

-Sometimes the map automatically selected by DRA as the "notable map" is patently not a "reasonable" map, in the sense that it is clearly gaming DRA filtering and would never be accepted as a real map.
+Verifying that a map looks realistic means making sure that it is not obviously gaming the DRA notable map filtering would never be accepted as a real map.
+One way people do this is by using long, thin, water-only river precincts to connect disparate parts of a state.
+Another is by splitting precincts and constructing a similar "bridge" with a thin line of blocks.
-When this occurs, find a replacement and use it as a proxy.
+When this occurs, find a replacement map and use it as a proxy for the notable map.

 This is the DRA search query for finding alternatives to notable maps:

 ```